3D-e-Chem/molviewer-tsx/README.md

 * Linting using tslint with jsx rules
 * Use bundles (deps + app) for distro
 * Fetch ligands from json file
+* Embed 3dmol (or litemol) to render molecules in 3D

 # TODO